erinosb/2023_RNAseq_pairedend/README.md

 ## Let's explore the RNAseqAnalyzer Script

-The **RNAseq_analyzer_221126.sh** script contains our pipeline.
+The **analyze_RNAseq_231126.sh** script contains our pipeline.

 Let's briefly peek into it and see that it contains.
-  * Open **RNAseq_analyzer_221126.sh** in an editor window.
+  * Open **analyze_RNAseq_231126.sh** in an editor window.
 You'll notice the following sections.

 **The pipeline**
   * A shebang
   * A long comment section with documentation on its use
   * MODIFY THIS SECTION - *you will tailor this section to each job*
   * BEGIN CODE - *the code starts and reports how it is running*
-  * META DATA - *this part pulls information out of the metadata file to create bash arrays*
+  * METADATA - *this part pulls information out of the metadata file to create bash arrays*
-  * PIPELINE - *right now this contains a for loop that will execute fastp.
-We will add onto this section each class*
+  * PIPELINE - *right now this contains a loop that will execute fastp (preprocessing), a loop to execute hisat2 (alignment), a single line of code for featureCounts, and a number of file format conversion steps.*
   * VERSIONS - *this prints out the versions of software used for your future methods section*

 The way this script works, we (as the user) modify the MODIFY THIS SECTION part, then when we run the script, we give it a metadata file as its first argument.
 We can execute the analyzer script like so...